Monday, Feb. 17, 2020

 Pending changes to Boulder’s criminal code are drawing the ire of local activists who say the minor language revisions represent a major shift in power from the people to the police.
 The proposed tweaks come amid a months-long effort by the city to overhaul civilian oversight of the police department; lawyers for Boulder argue that they are not substantive.

 Another alteration, too, appears to be a departure from city council directives on homelessness, one that will make it more difficult for people living in campers and RVs to park legally on city streets.
-City council is set to consider the code changes Tuesday on first reading.
+City council is set to consider the code changes Tuesday on The beginning of the process that codifies an ordinance; it’s the first opportunity for council to....

 Adjustments are being made to four sections of the municipal code, including 5-5-3, Obstructing a Police Officer or Firefighter.
 The first is to expand who counts as a peace officer to encompass EMTs, rescue specialists and volunteers.